NavDasa/Implementing_Azure_Solutions/README.md

 2. How to add an Active directory to your Azure subcription and Add resource group to it.
 3. How to create an Multi-Factor authentication in the Azure Active directory (Azure B2C).

+Implement Azure AD B2B Collaboration:

+1. How to add third patry users to the Organization to access there Resources.
+2. How to connect Azure portal through TenentID through Powershell.
+And add User.